Living conditions and physical security

 Asylum detention

 Asylum seekers are entitled only to basic medical care.
 Paramedical nurses are present in the centre all the time and general practitioners regularly visit the facilities.
 However, the medical care provided is often criticised by detainees.
 They rarely have access to specialised medical care when requested and are only taken to the hospital in emergency cases.
 In severe cases of self-harm, detainees are taken to the local psychiatric ward.
 In the absence of interpretation services available, the patient is usually released after a short stay and some medical treatment provided.
 Such emergency interventions, however, do not contribute to detainees’ overall mental wellbeing and sometimes even fuel further tensions between them.
-Those, however, whose condition is not deemed to fall under the scope of emergency treatment, are not eligible to see a dentist, cardiologist or psychiatrist.
-No systematic, specialised and state-funded medical care and monitoring is ensured for victims of torture or other forms of violence in asylum or immigration detention.[10]
+Those, however, whose condition is not deemed to fall under the scope of emergency treatment, are not eligible to see a dentist, cardiologist or psychiatrist.[14]
+No systematic, specialised and state-funded medical care and monitoring is ensured for survivors of torture or other forms of ill-treatment in asylum or immigration detention.[15]
 Detainees complain about receiving the same medication for a range of different medical problems (e.g. sleeping pills, aspirin).
 The language barrier is also an issue.
 There is no regular psychosocial support available in any of the detention centres.
 However, on a case by case basis, visits from Cordelia Foundation can be arranged.
-In 2021, the Foundation did 3 such visits.
-During consultation hours, interpretation is not provided in Nyírbátor.
+During consultation hours, interpretation is not provided in Nyírbátor..
+In the context of the right of reply to this report, the authorities stated that interpretation is carried out by social workers.
 Due to the fact that HHC is no longer allowed to monitor the situation in detention centres no updated information can be provided on the incidents that might have occurred there.

 Transit zones (prior to their closure in May 2020)